Misterblue/misterblue.github.io/_posts/2020-07-13-Vircadia-Directions.md

 But I'm more of a tech person so I see some technologies to focus on in [Vircadia] development that would attach it to other technology focused communities and grow and enhance its application.
-The goal of these directions to to attach [Vircadia] to other like-minded technical, volunteer, and passionate communities.
+The goal of these directions is to attach [Vircadia] to other like-minded technical, volunteer, and passionate communities.

 So, the two directions I'd like to help [Vircadia] go in are: